Briyani-monster/my-notes/README.md

-lets start writing my notes here buddy this is first note of my
+lets start writing my notes here buddy this is first note of my from obsidian